syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### maxDate `object`
 {:#members:maxdate}

-Sets the maximum date limit to display on the RecurrenceEditor.
-Setting maxDate with specific date value disallows the RecurrenceEditor to navigate beyond that date.
+Sets the maximum date limit to display on the datepickers used within the Recurrence Editor.
+Setting maxDate with specific date value disallows the datepickers within the Recurrence Editor to navigate beyond that date.

 #### Default Value